cleary/eulerroom-live/support.md

 ### Stream Performance (Advanced)

-*Note:* Most admins aren't expected to engage, unless you are interested.
+*Note:* Most admins aren't expected to engage at this level.
 It requires access into the Owncast admin UI.

 The most common problem is that the audio of a stream is choppy.
 This can happen when stream processing can't keep up with the amount of incoming stream data.
-Typically this is due to a bad stream, using a high screen resolution, high bitrate, high fps rate, or combination of all these.
-(Some users don't follow the instructions, or don't allow time to figure it all out.)
+Typically this is due to a bad stream, using a high screen resolution, high bitrate, high fps rate, or combination.
+(Some users don't follow the streaming guides, or don't allow time to figure it all out.)

 Other problems:
 - user has an inadequate internet connection - either low bandwidth  or an unreliable connection